 ‘They’re just pretty,’ Mieta told me later as we took a tour of the small patch stuffed with shasta daisies and feverfew, pink roses, sweetpeas, inca lilies, dianthus, tall hollyhocks, bright red poppies and more.
 Here and there stood one of Mieta’s ‘found art’ sculptures made of old wood, licence plates, hub caps and plastic dolls - anything her creative spirit was moved to add.

 If you’re inspired by what you see, buy one of the small potted succulents, interesting rocks or bits of driftwood that the Maganies have for sale.
+[Update 2023: Sadly, Mieta died three years ago and the garden no longer shows her special and somewhat weirdly riveting touch.]

 You’ll find Vero’s on the R332 that goes from Willowmore to Patensie through the Baviaanskloof mega-reserve.
 It’s about 50 kilometres east of Willowmore.